Lotus-Gaming-DE/wcr-extractor/README.md

 ## Utility Scripts

-- `python scripts/fetch_method.py` – fetches units and categories from method.gg.
-Run with `--help` to see available options; arguments mirror the CLI.
+- `python scripts/fetch_method.py` – downloads the latest unit and category data from method.gg into `tmp_data/`.
+Existing files are only overwritten when the fetched content has changed.

 ## Logging